React Native + Expo AR

 Easy for AI agents to reason about

 ViroReact is the renderer.
-For the parts that need infrastructure - persistent shared anchors, world-coordinate AR, and 3D content creation - ReactVision Studio plugs straight in.
+For the parts that need infrastructure, ReactVision Studio plugs straight in.
 Add an rvApiKey and rvProjectId, and the platform handles the rest.

 Cloud Anchors